 I know a lot of people wouldn't bother installing a virtual desktop on their servers (and I've no doubt any Linux veterans reading this will be scoffing that I've done so) but I was a total Linux newbie when I started this project and the thought of administering everything using the command line was simply too daunting a prospect.
 Even tho I now feel much more comfortable with Ubuntu I still find it really handy to just nip into the Ubuntu desktop and tweak something.

-At the time of writing the Synaptic Package Manager does not get installed by default in Lucid or Karmic when you install the core gnome desktop.
+At the time of writing the Synaptic Package Manager does not get installed by default when you install the xfce desktop.
 The Synaptic Package Manager is a great tool which makes adding and removing applications a breeze.
-So we'll simply install it manually by typing the following two commands in a Terminal/Putty session:
+So we’ll simply install it manually by typing the following two commands in a Terminal/Putty session:

 sudo apt-get update